pybluez/pybluez/docs/install.rst

 """"""""""""""""""""

 - Windows 7/8/8.1/10
-- Python 3.5 or more recent version
+- Python 3.5 or newer

 PyBluez requires a C++ compiler installed on your system to build CPython modules.